raj8888/Clone-of-eddiebauer.com/README.md

 # adventureAlpha.com

-EddieBaur is a american fashion and adventure clothing retailer with approximately 400 stores across the U.S.A., Canada, UK and Germany that offers an assortment of clothing, sports, adventure gears and tools.
+Adventure Alpha is a american fashion and adventure clothing retailer with approximately 400 stores across the U.S.A., Canada, UK and Germany that offers an assortment of clothing, sports, adventure gears and tools.

 ## Features